stouffer/EvoGeoModules/manuscript/outline.md

 - Known phylogenetic structure in networks, but unclear how it relates to micro-{eco/evo} processes.
 Papers by Stouffer, Ekloff, ...

-- **Goals of the paper**: Layout map for research bridging coevo with ecological networks, using illustrations from empirical dataset
+- **Goals of the paper**: Layout map for research bridging coevo with current structure of ecological networks, or more broadly, assemblages of several species, using illustrations from empirical dataset

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences